Ada-Developers-Academy/core-unit-1/what-is-software-development/activity-study-plan.md

 Take 5 minutes to reflect on the following questions.
 Write down your answers for yourself.

 1. _Where_ do you work on your computer?
 On a desk?
 On a couch?
 Upside-down?
 In a noisy kitchen?
 In a quiet cave?

+If you listed multiple places, how would you rank each place for maintaining focus, comfort, ambiance, or any other quality that's important to you?
     - What are the ways that this can be helpful?
     - ... or challenging?
 1. _When_ do you do work?
 Early in the morning?
 Late at night?
 Does it fluctuate or is it consistent?